This post may contain affiliate links. Please see my disclosure policy for details.

 This is another Insta famous photo wall of Disney and, you guessed it, also has its very own Instagram account.

-You can pose next to the Fichwa Fellow! mural here or ride the Wanjohi Refreshment bicycle too.
+You can pose next to the Fichwa Fellow! the mural here or ride the Wanjohi Refreshment bicycle too.
 Again, this wasn’t very crowded when I visited on a rainy day.
 Guess I was the only person mad enough to want gram shots in the rain.

 Read more: the best Harambe Market photo spots